 When designing for UI, design fundamentally depends on fully knowing users, and that includes knowing their preferences, tendencies, skills as well as their goals.
 This step is a critical one because once understand the habits of user, it becomes easier to pick the appropriate interface design elements as mentioned here:

-Keep your interface simple.
+- Keep the interface simple.
 The best kind of an interface is one that is as good as ‘invisible’ to the people using the interface.
-It is best to avoid any unnecessary elements and be clear in the language used on all the labels, and in their message.
+Best to be clear in the language on all the labels, and in the message.

-Be consistent and use expected regular elements.
-The use of the regular, known elements in your UI design is critical.
+- Be consistent and use expected regular elements.
+The use of the regular, known elements in the UI design is critical.
 Over time, your users tend to get comfortable and are thus able to use the site more efficiently.
-A significant part of this argument comprises of a ‘rule’ that once a user learns how to do something, they tend to transfer that ‘skill’ to part and screens of that site.

-Be careful when choosing the page layout.
-Note that the physical relationship between the page elements and page elements is based their significance.
+- Be careful when choosing the page layout.
 Placing these components carefully on the page that can help draw focus to the important informative segments and interactive elements.
-This also improves the readability of the page as well as the readers scanning speed.

-Use color to attract.
-The appropriate use of textures, shades, and colors can help you focus attention toward, as well as redirect attention away, from design elements of low significance.
-This allows users to interact much more efficiently.
+- Use color to attract.
+The appropriate use of textures, shades, and colors can help you focus attention toward, as well as redirect attention away from design elements of low significance.

-Use typography for clarity and hierarchy.
-Your typeface, font and text arrangement can determine the legibility and clarity of your design.
+- Use typography for clarity and hierarchy.
 Using different types of fonts, sizes, and headers can imply a hierarchy in your design, making it easier for the reader to understand the undertone of your UI interface.

-Give feedback.
-The reader is prone to confusion when confronted with complicated interfaces.
-Therefore it is critical to keep your readers abreast of updates or changes in your UI if there are any.
-Additionally, you can utilize different UI elements to communicate the status of your reader in the navigation of the site.
+- Give feedback.
+It is critical to keep your readers abreast of updates or changes in your UI if there are any.

-Give more power to your users.
-When your users learn how to navigate through your design, it is essential to shift power to their hands.
-Let your users work independently and divide their actions into units so that they won’t get distracted along the way.
+- Give more power to the users.
+It is essential to shift power to user hands.
+Let users work independently and divide their actions into units so that they won’t get distracted along the way.
+More Here.